Full-Time; Remote (within the United States)

 - Experience working with 18-25 year olds from diverse economic and linguistic backgrounds, from outside the United States

-- Experience identifying and building partnerships with international industry partners to provide internship and mentorship opportunities for alumnae
+- Experience identifying and building partnerships with international industry partners; bonus if relationships were oriented around internship and mentorship opportunities for participants

 - Experience working with global community volunteer partners on a limited budget